Hyundai Kona Electric (2024) specs, price, ratings and reviews

 In practice

 WLTP consumption is 16.6 kWh/100km (manufacturer figure).
 Over a whole year, including winter trips, owners report mixed around 18.5 kWh/100km (owner forums, n≈22, not measured by us); that pushes the real range below the 514 km WLTP.
-The indicative list price rose from about 39,495 euro (peildatum early 2024) to 40,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 39,495 euro (reference date early 2024) to 40,995 euro now, a from-price, no offer and no forecast.

 Points to note